 - After a brief settling in period, all children will attend school full time in their full class of 30.

 How are classes organised?

 At St James’ we have 3 classes each with 30 children.
 When places are accepted, parents receive paperwork from the school.
 Part of this paperwork is a form identifying which pre-school or nursery your child currently attends.
 This is the only way this information is passed to the school and is vital to the transition process.
 Once this information is gathered we start to contact pre-schools to find out more about friendships and individual children.
 Where there are a number of children from one pre-school, we will split these children across classes based on information provided by the setting.
 This ensures all children have opportunities to develop new friendships as well as some familiar peers where possible.
-We also have to balance the number of children from different groups within each class – gender, DOB, SEND etc. This process takes a number of weeks and is primarily based on the information provided by current settings and the sessions children attend (as gathered from the parental paperwork).
+We also have to balance the number of children from different groups within each class – gender, DOB, individual needs etc. This process takes a number of weeks and is primarily based on the information provided by current settings and the sessions children attend (as gathered from the parental paperwork).

 How do we find out more information?